onurusluca/calendar-app-vue/README.md

-# calendar-app-vue
+# Kalendar
-Kalendar - A calendar with a todo!
+Kalendar - A calendar with a todo.
+Uses Firebase database.